hashicorp/design-system/website/docs/components/tag/partials/guidelines/guidelines.md

 ### Layout

-- The tag component can be seen in several different layouts, but we commonly see them in a list or a group.
+- The tag component can be used in several different layouts, but we commonly see them in a list or a group.
 - Tags will fill the parent container and then wrap, as necessary.

 #### List